jmegabassd/week6-assignment/README.md

 > Please also provide an assignment reflection in your project README.md file.

-# Required
+## Required

-> 🎯 What requirements did you achieve?
+### 🎯 What requirements did you achieve?

->
+> useState was used to manage thumbnails clicked
+> useEffect was uysed to call the API
+> I split the JSX files for buttons mainImage and Thumbnails
+> .map() was used for the thumbnails
+> When clicked on the thumbnail apples to fullscreen
+> All images have the alt text pulled from API and can be shown when the main image is clicked on
+> I enabled basic keyboard nav for the thumbnails, can tab through them and select with enter or space

-> 🎯 Were there any requirements or goals that you were unable to achieve?
+### 🎯 Were there any requirements or goals that you were unable to achieve?

->
-> 🎯 If so, what was it that you found difficult about these tasks?
+> I felt I met all the requiremnents

-# Optional
+## Optional

 🏹 Feel free to add any other reflections you would like to share about your submission, for example:

-# What useful external sources helped you complete the assignment (e.g Youtube tutorials)?
+## What useful external sources helped you complete the assignment (e.g Youtube tutorials)?

 > (https://nightwatchjs.org/api/isSelected.html)
 >